USACE-Cloud-Compute/cloudcompute/docs/EVENT-GENERATOR.md

 }
 ```

-Currently Container Compute has three types of Event Generators:
+Currently Cloud Compute has three types of Event Generators:

 ### List Event Generator
-A list event generator is an event generator that contains a list of events that will be run sequentually.
-Each event in a list event generator is independant of other evednts, therefore the dags in each event can be different.
+A list event generator is an event generator that contains a list of events that will be submitted to the job queues sequentually.
+Each event in a list event generator is independant of other events, therefore the dags in each event can be different.

 ```golang
 eventGenerator := NewEventList([]Event{